 Other treatment options for DME include intravitreal anti-VEGF and photocoagulation (laser therapy).
 Macular laser photocoagulation is effective in preserving vision by slowing the progression of retinopathy and reducing visual loss but has a limited effect in restoring lost vision.
-Although first-line treatment of DME with anti-VEGF agents, with or without laser, has become the standard treatment for DME, there is no consensus on the treatment of patients who do not respond to, or are contraindicated to anti-VEGF agents.
-Focal photocoagulation is an established treatment for DME and can be used as initial therapy in poorly compliant patients with DME, who may not return for follow-up appointments, or as adjunctive therapy for patients who do not respond to or have an incomplete response to anti-VEGF therapy (UTD, 2021).
-The efficacy of intravitreal injection of anti-VEGF has been proven in several RCTs (Randomized controlled trials), which reported better outcomes compared to macular laser photocoagulation in DME (Blinder et al., 2017; Lazic et al., 2014).
+Although first-line treatment of DME with anti-VEGF agents, with or without laser, have become the standard treatment for DME, there is no consensus on the treatment of patients who do not respond, or are contraindicated to anti-VEGF agents.
+Focal photocoagulation is an established treatment for DME and can be used as initial therapy in poorly compliant patients with DME, who may not return for follow-up appointments, or as adjunctive therapy for patients who do not respond or have an incomplete response to anti-VEGF therapy (UTD 2021).
+The efficacy of intravitreal injection of anti-VEGF has been proven in several RCTs, which reported better outcomes compared to macular laser photocoagulation in DME (Blinder et al. 2017; Lazic et al. 2014).

 Retinal vein occlusion (RVO) is a blockage of a portion of the venous circulation that drains the retina and is classified according to where the occlusion is located.
-Pressure builds up in the capillaries and results in hemorrhage and leakage of fluid and blood, which can lead to macular edema with leakage near the macula.
+Pressure builds up in the capillaries and result in hemorrhage and leakage of fluid and blood which can lead to macular edema with leakage near the macula.
 Central retinal vein occlusion (CRVO) occurs when the blockage is in the main vein in the retina.
-Branch retinal vein occlusion (BRVO) occurs when the blockage is in one of the smaller veins attached to the main vein in the retina.
+Branch retinal vein occlusion (BRVO) occurs when the blockage is one of the smaller veins attached to the main vein in the retina.
 The prognosis of RVOs varies according to the site of the occlusion and the type of occlusion (ischemic or nonischemic).
 In general, more-distal RVOs with less occlusion have a better prognosis than more-proximal RVOs with greater ischemia.
-VEGF increases vessel permeability by increasing the phosphorylation of tight junction proteins and is an important mediator of the blood-retinal barrier breakdown leading to vascular leakage and macular edema (EURETINA, 2019).
-Therefore, therapy that inhibits VEGF is an effective therapeutic modality that targets the underlying pathogenesis of macular edema.
-Pharmacologic treatment with intravitreal anti-VEGF agents is a first-line therapy for macular edema (Fraser et al., 2021).
+VEGF increases vessel permeability by increasing the phosphorylation of tight junction proteins and thus an important mediator of the blood-retinal barrier breakdown leading to vascular leakage and macular edema (EURETINA 2019).
+Therefore, therapy that inhibits VEGF is an effective therapeutic modality targeting the underlying pathogenesis of macular edema.
+Pharmacologic treatment with intravitreal anti-VEGF agents is first-line therapy for macular edema (Fraser, C et al. 2021).
 Intravitreal glucocorticoid therapy is considered an alternative for patients with edema refractory to anti-VEGF monotherapy.
 Corticosteroids inhibit the expression of VEGF, a cytokine that is expressed at increased concentrations in macular edema and is a potent promoter of vascular permeability.

-Ozurdex (biodegradable dexamethasone intravitreal implant) is a sustained-release intravitreal implant of 0.7mg dexamethasone designed to release over a 6-month period.
+Ozurdex is the first FDA-approved treatment for macular edema secondary to BRVO and CRVO.
+Ozurdex is a sustained-release intravitreal implant of 0.7mg dexamethasone designed to release over a 6-month period.
 Dexamethasone is combined with biodegradable material in the form of a small rod, which is injected into the vitreous cavity using a customized, single-use, 22-gauge applicator.
 Dexamethasone is released in a biphasic manner over 6 months, with higher concentrations released for the first 6 weeks, followed by lower concentrations for the following months.
-After this time, the implant dissolves into CO2 and H2O, leaving no residue within the eye.
-The mean number of Ozurdex injections reported in the literature is 4.2 injections per year, and more than 6 consecutive injections have been reported (Haller et al., 2011 & 2010).
+After this time, the implant dissolves to CO2 and H2O leaving no residue within the eye.
+The mean number of Ozurdex injections reported in the literature is 4.2 injections per year, and more than 6 consecutive injections have been reported (Haller et al. 2010, 2011).
 Ozurdex is indicated for the treatment of DME, macular edema associated with RVO, and non-infectious posterior uveitis.
-Ozurdex received FDA (Food and Drug Administration) approval based on MEAD trial results, in which administration was every 6 months and injections mean number over 3 years was 4.1 (Boyer et al., 2014).
+Dexamethasone intravitreal implant (Ozurdex) received FDA approval based on MEAD trial results, in which administration was every 6 months and injections mean number over 3 years was 4.1 (Boyer et al. 2014).